 This section highlights information that should be checked with a solicitor or licensed conveyancer.
 It also gives an opinion of market value and an estimated re-instatement cost for insurance purposes.

 Matters for a solicitor or licensed conveyancer

 Check

-- Rights and responsibilities for mutual parts, shared fences and walls etc. - That the Title is clean and Heritable with no onerous burdens or conditions. - Ownership and responsibilities for the boundary treatments.
+- Rights and responsibilities for mutual parts, boundaries etc. - That the Title is clean and Heritable with no onerous burdens or conditions.

 Estimated re-instatement cost for insurance purposes